A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Introduction

-To the best of our knowledge, this is the first comprehensive evaluation and rigorous analysis of robustness of the 3D object detectors.
-We believe this work will facilitate future efforts in improving the robustness and reliability of the 3D object detectors against adversarial attacks without compromising detection accuracy.
-The remainder of the paper is organized as follows.
-Section~\ref{sec:realted_work} reviews existing works on LiDAR-based detectors and adversarial attacks.
-In Section~\ref{sec:adversarial_attacks}, we extend three adversarial attacks against 3D object detection, followed by nine defense strategies in Section~\ref{sec:defense_method}. \ref{sec:experimental_setup} presents the setting of experiments in detail.
-We experimentally evaluate and analyze the robustness of state-of-the-art model against various adversarial attacks in Section~\ref{sec:evaluation_of_adversarial_attacks}, and the black-box attacks in Section~\ref{sec:transferability_evaluation}.
-In Section~\ref{sec:eval_defense}, we validate the effectivess of commonly used defense strategies in point cloud tasks.
-Finally, Section~\ref{sec:conclusion} concludes this paper.
+To the best of our knowledge, this represents the first comprehensive evaluation and rigorous analysis of the robustness of LiDAR-based 3D object detectors.
+We believe that our findings will drive future endeavors to enhance the robustness and reliability of 3D object detectors against adversarial attacks without sacrificing detection accuracy.
+The remainder of the paper is structured as follows: Section~\ref{sec:related_work} reviews the existing literature on LiDAR-based detectors and adversarial attacks.
+In Section~\ref{sec:adversarial_attacks}, we adapt three adversarial attacks to 3D object detection.
+Then, in Section~\ref{sec:defense_method}, we introduce nine general defense strategies as well as our BAFT approach.
+Section~\ref{sec:experimental_setup} details our experimental setup.
+Section~\ref{sec:evaluation_of_adversarial_attacks} provides an experimental evaluation and analysis of the robustness of state-of-the-art models against different adversarial attacks, while Section~\ref{sec:transferability_evaluation} focuses on the black-box attacks.
+In Section~\ref{sec:eval_defense}, we assess the efficacy of commonly used defense strategies for point cloud tasks.
+Section~\ref{sec:eval_baft} validates the superiority of our proposed BAFT over traditional adversarial training.
+Finally, Section~\ref{sec:conclusion} summarizes and concludes our study.